azuredevcollege/dockerday/day6/challenges/challenge1.md

   Version:          0.18.0
   GitCommit:        fec3683
   ```
   If you've got a similar output, this means that your Docker installation is successful and your Docker Cli can communicate with the Docker Daemon without any problem.
 This output also shows us the Docker Cli - Docker Daemon versions and their details.
-Your might get the following ``` Error response from daemon: open \\.\pipe\docker_engine_linux: The system cannot find the file specified. ``` This means that the Docker Cli could not connect to the Docker Daemon.
+You might get the following ``` Error response from daemon: open \\.\pipe\docker_engine_linux: The system cannot find the file specified.``` This means that the Docker Cli could not connect to the Docker Daemon.
 In that case the Docker Daemon might not have started properly.
 Just try to start the daemon process again and retry.
+If you are using the WSL 2 you might get the following error: ```The command 'docker' could not be found...```.
+Again starting the daemon process new could solve this.
+Alternatively make sure you have set up Docker fpr using the WSL 2.
 </details>

 ***